realms-mud/core-lib/README.md

 For example, suppose you want to create a guild:
 - /modules/guilds.c is the player-side component that controls guild support.
 - /modules/guilds/baseGuild.c is the object that defines the guild.
+- /tests/modules/baseGuildTest.c and /tests/modules/guildTest.c show everything guilds can do.
+- /tests/support/guilds/testGuild.c (at least the SetupGuild method) shows an example guild.
+- You would also want to look at the research module, skills module, and potentially the traits module to create abilities.
+- In addition, /dictionaries contains many "services" (ie: in software terms - I renamed them "dictionaries" because they're not true services).
+For example, the shopDictionary provides somewhat static methods/data for randomly generating "normal" and "well-crafted", and "magical" items of a given type for shops. materialsDictionary supplies all the content surrounding armor/weapon material and blueprint content, and so on.

-This is an example of what a guild might look like:
+For example, this is what a guild might look like:
 ```
 /////////////////////////////////////////////////////////////////////////////
 public void SetupGuild()